I bought a recent Mac, I built a disk with DiskMaker X but I can’t boot on it !

 Why did you remove the option to use a 4 GB USB Thumb drive?

-With time, the OS X install apps have a tendency to be bigger and bigger.
+The OS X install apps tend to be bigger and bigger with each new release.
 I used to remove some less essential package in the previous versions of Lion DiskMaker, but this could create some issues (many people complained that the installer then failed when installing OS X).

 Can I redistribute this software ?